estuary/flow/site/docs/reference/Connectors/capture-connectors/mariadb.md

         for additional details and a sample.
    :::

-2. Set the `binlog_expire_logs_seconds` [server perameter](https://docs.microsoft.com/en-us/azure/mysql/single-server/concepts-server-parameters#configurable-server-parameters)
+2. Set the `binlog_expire_logs_seconds` [server perameter](https://learn.microsoft.com/en-us/azure/mariadb/howto-server-parameters#configure-server-parameters)
 to `2592000`.

-3. Using [MySQL workbench](https://docs.microsoft.com/en-us/azure/mysql/single-server/connect-workbench) or your preferred client, create the watermarks table.
+3. Using your preferred MariaDB client, create the watermarks table.

 :::tip
 Your username must be specified in the format `username@servername`.